RobertusHudi/GitHubPDC/README.md

 # GitHubPDC

-This is a GitHub Testing from PDC
+GitHubPDC is a repository for showing the bare minimum of github and how to maneuver, function, etc